-Annie Oakley (born Phoebe Ann Mosey: 1860 – 1926) was an American sharpshooter and exhibition shooter.
-Oakley’s amazing talent and timely rise to fame led to a starring role in Buffalo Bill’s Wild West show, which propelled her to become the first American female superstar.
-Using a .22 caliber rifle at 90 feet, Oakley reputedly could split a playing card edge-on and put five or six more holes in it before it touched the ground.
+Annie Oakley (1860-1926), born Phoebe Ann Moses, was an American sharpshooter and exhibition shooter.
+Oakley's amazing talent and timely rise to fame led to a starring role in Buffalo Bill's Wild West show, which propelled her to become the first American female superstar.
+Oakley's most famous trick is perhaps being able to repeatedly split a playing card, edge-on, and put several more holes in it before it could touch the ground, while using a .22 caliber rifle, at 90 feet.